YijiaXiong/yijiaxiong.github.io/fcs.md

 #### Generate the binding curve and fit it with two models for selection
 ![Fitall4](images/fitall4.PNG)

-Another program was written in VB.net to organize and analyze the data of FCS experiments:
+Yet another VB.net program was written to organize and analyze the FCS experiment data:
 ![Fcsdata](images/fcsdata.PNG)

 ## Sample Result
-The figures were extracted from my paper:
+Allow me to present the fruits of our labor, extracted from my publication:
-Xiong, Y.; et.al. *High-Affinity and Cooperative Binding of Oxidized Calmodulin by Methionine Sulfoxide Reductase.* **Biochemistry** 2006, 45, (49), 14642-14654.
+*Xiong, Y.; et al. High-Affinity and Cooperative Binding of Oxidized Calmodulin by Methionine Sulfoxide Reductase.
+Biochemistry 2006, 45, (49), 14642-14654.*

-The top figure shows the fluorescence correlation curves of a protein oxidized Calmodulin binding to various concentration of another protein, Methionine Sulfoxide Reductase.
-The bottom figure shows the binding curve and fitting.
+The upper figure shows a group of the fluorescence correlation curves of one protein, oxidized Calmodulin, binding to various concentrations of another protein, Methionine Sulfoxide Reductase.
+The lower figure shows the binding curve and fitting.
 ![MsrA](figs/msrA.png)